 Where the Chief Executive has:

-The Chief Executive also has the ability to exclude a person from entering, or visiting a correctional institution where the person:
+The Chief Executive also has the ability to exclude a person from entering, or visiting a correctional institution where the Chief Executive believes on reasonable grounds that the person:

 A prisoner is entitled to send and receive letters but the Chief Executive may cause all mail, whether it is sent from or to a prisoner, to be opened and examined to check whether it contravenes section 33 of the Correctional Services Act 1982 [see s 33(4)].
 The Chief Executive must advise a prisoner of any action taken in respect of any letters sent from or to prisoners [s 33(12)].